 Writing 3 posts in 3 days would be tough.
 Any more than that is certain failure.

 So of course, there is no way I would partake in a challenge that would have me producing 31 posts in the same time frame I would normally create five.

 My gut told me “You can do this.”

-The Pros and Cons of the Blogtober Challenge
+The Pros and Cons of Taking On a Challenge I Might Fail

 I began evaluating the pros and cons of diving into a challenge that seemed impossible, but I somehow felt drawn to do.

 Pro: Apparently you can gain a lot of readers and email list subscribers and get more visibility for your blog by constantly posting.

 Con: While growth is always an objective, I love the readers and subscribers I currently have.
 I don’t want to serve them poorly written posts that I’ve rushed to publish in the name of completing a challenge.